aothree/UCSB_Basketball_Analytics/README.md

 1. Scrape 2021-2022 statistics from ESPN for UCSB's basketball team.

-2. Compile those statistics and calculate per-minute versions of those statistics.
+2. "Per Minute Stats".
+Compile statistics into an organized dataframe and calculate per-minute versions of those statistics.

+3. "Fouls Drawn Per 40".
+Help UCSB prepare on the defensive end by plotting out its opponents players by fouls drawn per 40 minutes.
+Plot this data by embedding an interactive Tableau Dashboard.
+This should help for matchup planning to know which opposing players typically draw the most fouls.

-3. Leverage Streamlit to create a user-friendly dashboard with real-time statistics for every game.
+4. Leverage Streamlit to create a user-friendly dashboard with real-time statistics.

 For the Streamlit app, click the icon below: